canonical/lxd/doc/containers.md

 Sets up a new network device based on an existing one using the same MAC address but a different IP.

 LXD currently supports IPVLAN in L3S mode.

+In this mode, the gateway is automatically set by LXD, however IP addresses must be manually specified using either one or both of `ipv4.address` and `ipv6.address` settings before container is started.

+For DNS, the nameservers need to be configured inside the container, as these will not automatically be set.

 It requires the following sysctls to be set:

 If using IPv4 addresses: